Adaptations and Variation of Hawaii's Endemic Species

-Click on the lessons to the left to download curriculum in individual sections or download the whole unit at the bottom.
+Download curriculum in individual sections using the links at the bottom of this page.
 Also see some more examples of student work.
 Some of the files are large.
 Read on for a description of the adaptations unit or download the unit introduction for a complete description of the lesson format, assessment, and content

 Grade Level: 7th Grade